MetOffice/simulation-systems/source/Development/kgo.rst

-        Once all the above is in place and the science and code reviews have been completed then the Code Reviewer will merge your change to the head of trunk.
+        Once all the above is in place and the science and code reviews have been completed then the Code Reviewer will merge head of ``main`` onto your branch.
 If there are merge conflicts in the checksum files then the reviewer will repeat step 3 to refresh these files.
-Your change is then committed to trunk.
+Your change is then merged and committed to ``main``.

     .. tab-item:: UM & JULES